pingcap/docs-dm/en/faq.md

 flush local meta, Rawcause: open relay-dir/xxx.000001/relay.metayyyy: no such file or directory
 ```

-The above error can be caused by the following reason:
+The above error might be made in the following cases:

 - DM has been upgraded from v2.0.1 and earlier to v2.0.2 - v2.0.6, and relay log was started before the upgrade and restarted again after the upgrade
 - Use the stop-relay command to pause the relay log and then restart it